RodgerOliver/cyber-security/README.md

 **Vunerability or Bugs** = error in the software that creates a potential for a hacker to exploit it.

 **Known bugs** have patches.
 Unknown bugs or **Zero Days** don't.

+### Hackers

+**Malware** = all programs written with malicious intent

+Virus, worms, rootkits, trojans, ransomware, RATs, spywares, adware, scareware, browser hijacking are types of malware.

+**Phishing** = atack that tricks the vitim into clicking on a link, filling a form with personal detials or executing something unwanted.

+**Doxing** = research on an idividual, organization or company top find personal or private information.
+It can be done by searching on the internet.

+**Scams or Social Engineering Atacks** = attacks that central weaknesses in the human.